EstherWMaina/EstherWMaina/README.md

 <br/>

 - 🔭 I’m currently working on a personal website

 - 💬 Ask me about **React.js, Ruby on Rails**

-- 👯 I’m looking to collaborate on open source programs
+- 👯 I’m looking to collaborate on open source projects

 - 📫 How to reach me: mainaher34@gmail.com

 <!-- SOCIALS.
 TODO: SWAP OUT YOUR URL AND NAME. -->